berenguel/postgresql-zero-downtime-migration/postgresql-side-by-side-migration-mvu.md

 ### Step 5 - Restore the data dump into the Target (recommended: Azure VM)

+This populates the target server with the initial dataset.
 ```
 pg_restore -U demo -W  \
 -h pg17blogtest.postgres.database.azure.com -p 5432 --no-owner \
 -Fc -v -d postgres dump.bak --no-acl
 ```

+> Catch-Up Mechanism: While the restoration is ongoing, new transactions on the source are safely recorded by the replication slot.
+It is critical to have sufficient storage on the source to hold the WAL files during this initial period until replication is fully active.

 ### Step 6 - Create the target server as subscriber & Advance Replication Origin

+This step connects the target (subscriber) to the source and manually tells the target where in the WAL log stream to begin reading changes, skipping the data already restored.

 ```sql
 -- On the target